GLOBAL MARKETS-World equities rise on bounce in U.S., European markets

 By Elizabeth Dilts Marshall

-NEW YORK, May 13 (Reuters) - Global shares rose on Friday and investor sentiment stabilized after a volatile week of trading, helping to push up stock indexes in the United States and Europe.
+NEW YORK, May 13 (Reuters) - Global shares rose on Friday as Wall Street rallied to end a volatile week of trading, while oil jumped 4% on the back of record-high U.S. gas prices.

-Global markets, particularly U.S. stocks, have gyrated wildly this week as investors grew anxious about the possibility of recession.
-The S&P is nearly 20% down from its all-time high in January and was close to a bear market on Thursday. .N
+Global markets and U.S. stocks were down sharply most of this week as investors grew anxious about the possibility of recession.
+The S&P 500 index .SPX is off nearly 20% from its all-time high in January and was close to a bear market on Thursday. .N

-Investors are anxious about whether U.S. Federal Reserve Chair Jerome Powell can accomplish a "soft landing," where the Fed raises interest rates just enough to reduce elevated inflation without causing the economy to contract.
+But investors' fears over whether U.S. Federal Reserve Chair Jerome Powell can accomplish a "soft landing" - bringing inflation down while keeping the U.S. economy growing - appeared to ease at least temporarily on Friday.

 In an interview late on Thursday, Powell said the battle to control inflation would "include some pain," and he repeated his expectation of half-percentage-point interest rate rises at each of the Fed's next two policy meetings.